Early menopause and lymphoma

 In addition to a healthy diet, you can help yourself by:

-- taking exercise that’s safe for you
+- taking exercise that’s advised by your medical team

 - making time to rest and relax, which might include using meditation techniques such as yoga and mindfulness

-- maintaining a healthy weight
+- keeping a healthy weight

 - not smoking

-- taking any medicines you’ve been prescribed.
+- taking any medicines you’ve been prescribed or vaccinations you have been recommended by your medical team

 Treatments

-- vaginal moisturisers and lubricants to help with dryness and discomfort during sex
+- Vaginal moisturisers and lubricants to help with dryness and discomfort during sex.

-What is the likelihood of early menopause?
+What is the risk of early menopause?

 - in some cases, family history of early menopause.